Invega Sustenna (Paliperidone Palmitate)

 What Is Invega Sustenna Used For?

-Invega Sustenna is an antipsychotic medication that helps improve symptoms of certain mental health conditions by correcting chemical imbalances in the brain.
+Invega Sustenna is a medication that helps manage symptoms of schizophrenia, a mental illness characterized by disturbances in thought, feelings, and behavior.

 Primary Uses